nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Additional things to note:
 * `INDEX` refers to the index of the application you wish to edit the task of, as shown in the Application Card.
 It must be a **positive
   [integer](#integer).**
-* **At least one** of the optional fields must be provided.
 * `INDEX` must be of a positive value (1 and above).
 * `INDEX` cannot be greater than 2147483647.
+* **At least one** of the optional parameters must be provided.
 * Existing description and/or deadline of the task will be updated to what you have inputted.
-* For more information about each parameter's constraints, refer to the table in section [4.2.1](#421-adding-an-application-task--add-task).
+* For more information about each parameter's constraints, refer to the table in section [4.2.1](#421-adding-a-task--add-task).
 * For more information about each parameter and other sprINT-specific terminology, feel free to refer to our [Glossary](#6-glossary).